Cancellations, Closings and Postponements

 • The Adams County SPCA is closed but will remain open for surgeries.

-• The Adams County Arts Council’s Arts Education Center is closed through March 29.
+• The Adams County Arts Council’s Arts Education Center is closed until April 6.
 For updates, visit adamsarts.org or contact aa@adamsarts.org.

 • HACC extended its remote instruction and student services through May 17, and the May 2020 Commencement ceremony is canceled.
 Graduating students will be invited to participate in the December 2020 Commencement.
 Additional information regarding this issue is available at hacc.edu/Coronavirus.